OxideMod/Oxide.Docs/docs/guides/developers/libraries/permissions.md

 ## Checking a player for a permission

-To check if a player has a specific permission, you must first make sure the permission was registered, and both the registered and permission you're checking for are the same.
+To check if a player has a specific permission, you must first make sure the permission is registered, and both the registered permission and permission you're checking for are the same.

 ```csharp
 namespace Oxide.Plugins